Incheon South Korea Travel Guide

 Discover beach activities and tours.Ara Canal (Arabaetgil) is a scenic waterway connecting the Han River to the Yellow Sea.
 Its banks are famous for cycling, walking, and relaxing, offering pleasant waterfront views.
 This waterway provides a tranquil setting for outdoor enjoyment within the city's green spaces.

-Explore park activities.Central Park in Songdo, inspired by New York's Central Park, features artificial waterways for boat rides (gondolas, kayaks, water taxis) and wide green lawns.
+Explore park activities.Central Park in Songdo, inspired by New York's Central Park, features artificial waterways for boat trips (gondolas, kayaks, water taxis) and wide green lawns.
 It is a popular spot for enjoying Songdo's modern skyline and engaging in light outdoor activities.

-View city park tours.Dream Park, a very large eco-park built on a former landfill, changed into a beautiful green space with vast flower fields (seasonal) and various recreational facilities.
+View city park tours.Dream Park, a very large eco-park built on a former landfill, transformed into a beautiful green space with vast flower fields (seasonal) and various recreational facilities.
 It acts as a testament to sustainable urban development and offers unique seasonal beauty.

 Discover eco-park visits.Incheon's unique position along the coast and its varied terrain offer diverse natural beauty.